signature-opensource/CK-Configuration/CK.Object.Predicate/README.md

   /// </para>
   /// </summary>
   /// <param name="monitor">The monitor that must be used to signal errors.</param>
-  /// <param name="hook">The evaluation hook.</param>
+  /// <param name="context">The hook context.</param>
   /// <param name="services">The services.</param>
-  /// <returns>A wrapper bound to the evaluation hook or null for an empty predicate.</returns>
+  /// <returns>A wrapper bound to the hook context or null for an empty predicate.</returns>
   public virtual ObjectPredicateHook?
-CreateHook( IActivityMonitor monitor, IPredicateEvaluationHook hook, IServiceProvider services )
+CreateHook( IActivityMonitor monitor, PredicateHookContext context, IServiceProvider services )
   {
       var p = CreatePredicate( monitor, services );
-      return p != null ? new ObjectPredicateHook( hook, this, p ) : null;
+      return p != null ? new ObjectPredicateHook( context, this, p ) : null;
   }
 }
 ```